keelimeguy/checkers-ai/README.txt

                   21 - 22  - 23  - 24  -
                   - 25  - 26  - 27  - 28
                   29 - 30  - 31  - 32  -
-                with bits in 0xCCCCCCCC ordered 32,31,..,2,1 (each C cooresponding to 4-bits, i.e. a row)
+                with bits in 0xXXXXXXXX ordered 32,31,..,2,1 (each X corresponding to 4-bits, i.e. a row)

                     An example: b = 0x00000fff
                                 w = 0xfff00000